 Alfred Ill

-Alfred Ill is the tragic figure at the center of Claire's vendetta.
+Alfred Ill is the tragic figure at the centre of Claire's vendetta.
 His moral decline and the revelation of his past actions contribute to the play's exploration of guilt and accountability.
 As the townspeople grapple with Claire's offer, Alfred becomes a representation of the human capacity for self-deception.

 Tip: Analyse his character, his role in Claire's past, and his moral dilemma.